YusufBolden/Assessment-Survey/README.md

 Although there are numberous package managers and environment managers avaiable, [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/) is a platform that offers package and environment management dependencies in one platform.
 Installation instructions can be found [here](https://docs.anaconda.com/anaconda/install/).
 Once installation is complete, the command `jupyter notebook` can be run from the terminal to initialize and open Jupyter Notebook in the web browswer.
 Instructions on how to run and/or import Python into `Jupyter Notebook` are given [here](https://docs.anaconda.com/anaconda/user-guide/getting-started/#run-python-in-a-jupyter-notebook).

-Once the `Jupyter Notebook` setup is completed, the data collected and stored in the CSV can be analyzed.
+Once the `Jupyter Notebook` setup is completed, the data collected and stored in the CSV can be analyzed using the following process:

-### Typing this command in the will bring the CSV file into jupyter notebook
+    1. Typing `df = pd.read_csv('wowDataFinal.csv', index_col=0)` will make the CSV file accessible in the jupyter notebook.

-`df = pd.read_csv('wowDataFinal.csv', index_col=0),
+    2. Entering `df` in the next field will display the entire dataframe.

 ### This will display the entire dataframe
 df